WHAT TO SEE

 Please follow these rules and guidelines during your visit:

-Visit the Washington Youth Garden’s family-friendly demonstration garden where we teach garden-based science to children and their families.
-Currently closed to the public due to COVID-19.
+Visit the Washington Youth Garden, a family-friendly space where we teach garden-based science to children and their families.

 Parking